davidfekke/fek.io/src/blog/2021-04-21/node-16-now-available.md

 # Buffer atob and btoa

 These methods for converting data into base64 encoded strings and back where added to support legacy web platform APIs.
-This is not the prefered way, and should not be used in new code.
+This is not the preferred way, and should not be used in new code.

-The preffered way to convert data into a base64 encoded string is to use one of the following methods;
+The preferred way to convert data into a base64 encoded string is to use the `Buffer.from(data, 'base64')` method or `buf.toString('base64')` to convert the buffer into a 'base64' string.

 ```JavaScript
 const str = 'Hello JavaScript Developer!';